apprunjs/apprun-docs/docs/apprun-site.md

 # AppRun Site

-AppRun-Site let you focus on creating web pages are created using HTML, markdown, AppRun components, and web components.
+AppRun-Site let you focus on creating web pages using HTML, markdown, AppRun components, and web components.
 AppRun-Site will take care of the rest:

 * It compiles your pages to ES Modules
 * It runs your pages run as Single Page Applications (SPA)